jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

         what if it's not a valid identifier?  error or does something different? this is a substring match, e.g. "abc" matches "bc", right?

-     .. todo would be nice if notation had syntax for embedding :cmd: et al
+     .. todo would be nice if :n: had syntax for embedding :cmd: et al

      Specifying :n:`@ident` limits this to interpretation in the scope bound to the delimiting key :token:`ident` (see Section :ref:`LocalInterpretationRulesForNotations`).